chilli007123/Dissertation/Disso_Render.md

     In loving memory of my Grandad, Braian Graham and my dog Monty who sadly were lost while at University.

-    Would like to mention my biggest supportes, my parents, who's love and support pushed me through school and guided me to achieve my greatest work, and pick me up when i was down.
+    Would like to mention my biggest supportes, my parents, who's love and support pushed me through school and guided me to achieve my greatest work, and pick me up when I was down.

-    My Supervisor Dan Goldsmith, for his invaluable time and knowledge, the electric attitude he bought to the classroom always to do great work.
+    My Supervisor Dan Goldsmith, for his invaluable time and knowledge.
+University wouldnt of been as fun and engaging without you.

-    Lastly a special thanks to all the friends I met along the way, your love and support never failed to make me smile.
+    Lastly a special thanks to all the friends I met along the way.